FirebirdGaming/Wasteland-Genesis/README.md

 <h4>Step 10 - Installation Complete</h4>

-When Project Genesis has completed, you should have a screen that looks like this
+When Wasteland Genesis has completed, you should have a screen that looks like this

 ![image21](https://github.com/user-attachments/assets/9ddc1edb-dcbc-41f1-a052-2645784445f7)